Google sign-in¶

 }

-• Players can switch accounts or sign in with various methods.
-See the Identity feature page for more info.
+- Players can switch accounts or sign in with various methods.
+See the Identity service page for more info